 So the gal is off to the grenadier guard as fast as go could she,

-Saying, “Give me back me maidenhead for me mommy she nags at me.”
+Saying, “Give me back my maidenhead for my mommy she nags at me.”

 So he kissed her and undressed her and he laid her on the bed

-And he put her head where her feet was before and so give back her maidenhead.
+And he set her head where her feet was before and so give back her maidenhead.

 And then he kissed her and he dressed her with a rose in either hand

-And invited her round to St Mary's Church to see his fine wedding.
+And then invited her round to St Mary’s Church to see his fine wedding.

-So the gal if off to her mummy's house as fast as go could she.
+So the gal’s off back to her mother’s house as fast as go could she.